Step 4 – Collect and Report the GST and QST – Short-Term Accommodations

 You can name an agent to collect, report and remit the GST and QST for you by completing form FP-2506-V, Election or Revocation of an Election by a Principal and the Principal's Agent: Responsibility for Collecting, Reporting and Remitting the GST/HST and the QST.

-You can only make this choice for the GST and QST and not for ITCs and ITRs.
+- The election can only be made for the GST and QST and not for ITCs and ITRs.

 Co-owned accommodation unit